nextcloud/twofactor_u2f/README.md

 * Opera

 ## Login with external apps
-Once you enable U2F with Two Factor U2F, your aplications (for example your Android app or your GNOME app) will need to login using device passwords.
-To manage it, [know more here](https://docs.nextcloud.com/server/11/user_manual/session_management.html#managing-devices)
+Once you enable U2F with Two Factor U2F, your aplications (for example your GNOME app) will need to login using device passwords.
+Which can be managed in your security settings.

+Official aplications such as the Android or IOS clients and desktop clients can use much safer tokens to login.
+Apps will automatically redirect you to a browser window to login as usual.

 ## Development Setup